jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 subtitle: Plotting lines of best-fit using python
 author: Jonathan Cornford
 ---
 In this post we are going to through fitting a line of best fit using python.
-If you just want the python code, feel free to just read the first section.
+If you just want the python code feel free to just read the first section.

 <span style="color:red"> Note: This post assumes you didn't do much maths at university/college (specifically least squares fitting), or that you were drunk and forgot!
 It serves as a starter for future, more challenging posts!</span>